sebdah/markdown-toc/README.md

 - Spread the good word on [Twitter](https://twitter.com) or similar places
 - Implement awesome features.
 Some of the suggested features can be found [here](https://github.com/sebdah/markdown-toc/issues)

+## Running the test suite

+    make test

+## Build locally with build flags

+    make build

+# Releasing new versions

+From the `master` branch run `make release`.
+You will need to have access to pushing to the GitHub project as well as Docker Hub.

 # License